gvwilson/sensibleadventures/maddy-roo/old.md

 There's bots coming,
 a whole pack of 'em!"

-"So much for havin' a cup of tea."
-Special Leaf sighed.
+"Excuse me."
-He slipped between Maddy and Gumption, climbed the steps onto the mayor's verandah, and rang the alarm bell.
+Shaper Leaf slipped between Maddy and Gumption, climbed the steps, and rang the alarm bell.

 ## Episode 4: Raid!